Counseling (COUN)

 This course explores types of trauma experience in modern society, the inter- and intrapersonal effects those types of trauma on clients, and an introduction to treatment modalities and evidence based practice.

-Pre-req: COUN 556 with a minimum grade of C and COUN 682 with a minimum grade of C.
+Pre-req: COUN 600 with a minimum grade of B and COUN 574 with a minimum grade of B and COUN 675 (may be taken concurrently) with a minimum grade of B.

 This course focuses on existential suffering caused by traumatic stress, and the counseling needs of affected individuals.
 It explores the nature of suffering, as well as a variety of philosophical, religious, and theoretical approaches to suffering.
 The course presents best practices for clinical approaches within professional counseling.